vboiteau/vboiteau/README.md

 # Hi! 👋

-I'm Vince, a full-stack developer with a university degree in software development and IT engineering.
+I'm Vince, a full-stack developer, full time since 2018, with a university degree in software development and IT engineering.
 Don't ask why I spent five years in university—the best justification I have is that it gave me more time to tinker before stepping into the industry.
 Yet, like everyone with a similar experience, I learned more in the first six months of my first job than in those four years of university.

 I enough to do some cool stuff) about: